• Skip to primary navigation

 Okay, next up is Drambuie, a sweet Scottish liqueur that's all about honey and herbs.

-Why’s it awesome as a swap?
-Because it brings in that sweet herbal vibe you’re missing from Benedictine.
-It’s got a whisky base, so you’re going to notice a cozy, warm undertone that’s perfect for stirring into your cocktails on a chill night.
+It's got a whisky base (a Scotch whisky base), so you're going to notice a cozy, warm undertone that's perfect for stirring into your cocktails on a chill night.

 Using Drambuie is a breeze.
 If your recipe calls for a shot of Benedictine, swap in a shot of Drambuie.
-No fuss, no muss.

 It's fantastic in anything needing that sweet herbal kick and looking for more ways to use Drambuie or other cool swaps?
 Check out this handy guide.